Plexxi/puppet-snmp/README.markdown

 ##Overview

+###PROJECT FORK
+This is a fork of the puppet-snmp project at https://github.com/razorsedge/puppet-snmp.

 This Puppet module manages the installation and configuration of [Net-SNMP](http://www.net-snmp.org/) client, server, and trap server.
 It also can create a SNMPv3 user with authentication and privacy passwords.

 ##Module Description